julian10m/julian10m.github.io/_posts/2021-03-21-Linear-Quadratic-Discriminant-Analysis.md

 title: Linear and Quadratic Discriminant Analysis
 ---

 Linear discriminant analysis (LDA) and quadratic discriminant analysis (QDA) are supervised machine learning algorithms used for multinomial classification tasks.
-For each class $k \in \\{1, \ldots, K\\}$, LDA assumes that features distribute as a Gaussian distribution $N(\boldsymbol{\mu_k}, \Sigma)$, while for QDA they are of the type $N(\boldsymbol{\mu_k}, \Sigma_k)$.
-In other words, with LDA, for each class, the features have their own mean values, but their variance and covariance is similar across all classes.
-On the other hand, QDA  assumes the same for the mean values, but allows to fit a covariance matrix per class.
+For each class $k \in \\{1, \ldots, K\\}$, LDA assumes that features follow a Gaussian distribution $N(\boldsymbol{\mu_k}, \Sigma)$, while for QDA they are of the type $N(\boldsymbol{\mu_k}, \Sigma_k)$.
+Relying on a training set, both LDA and QDA fit the mean value of each class.
+Moreover, while LDA fits a unique covariance matrix assumed to be shared by all classes, QDA  allows to fit one per class.
 As a consequence, while LDA may only draw linear decision boundaries, QDA is able to produce quadratic ones.

 ## Gaussian Distributions